dustinober1/Titanic-Dataset/README.md

 - **Ensemble learning** with 15+ ML algorithms and advanced model selection
 - **Interactive dashboard** for dynamic data exploration
 - **Model interpretability** with feature importance and stability analysis
+- **Advanced feature engineering** with NLP, spatial analysis, and interaction modeling 🔬

 ## 📁 Project Structure